The Good Liar poster

 The inciting incident occurs at 14 minutes when Betty reveals she has significant financial assets worth over £2 million, making her an irresistible target for Roy's long con.
 The stakes are raised beyond his usual small-time schemes..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Betty agrees to join her accounts with Roy and travel to Berlin together, appearing to be his greatest victory.
+Of particular interest, this crucial beat Betty agrees to join her accounts with Roy and travel to Berlin together, appearing to be his greatest victory.
 However, Steven's investigation intensifies, and subtle clues suggest Betty may know more than she reveals., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Roy attempts to escape but realizes he is completely trapped.
 Betty and Steven have orchestrated everything, including eliminating Vincent.
 Roy understands there is no way out of his past., demonstrating the transformation achieved throughout the journey.